Linear Programming Problem Solved By a Special Substitution Method: How to choose the next variable to be substituted

-\end{prpstn} \proof Due to the hierarchy (see (\ref{eqDomfirst})) between variables of the problem it is clear that we first take into account the dominating variables, ie set $D$ in the Proposition (see also Definition~\ref{variableOrdre}).
-The inequalities $I_{\leq}(x_{j},i)$ dominate (w.r.t. to the \textsf{positive property} defined by (\ref{fijpositivetoutletemps}, Definition~\ref{defpositivproperty}) the inequalities $I_{\geq}(x_{j},i)$ because all the functions $f^{\leq}_{ij}$ have the \textsf{positive property} as a result of Proposition~\ref{propfijpositive}.
-Moreover, the upper bounds if exist are always better and define a maximum domain associated with the $\mathcal{C}(\overline{A})$ of the \textsf{pmrp} in the sense of the set inclusion (see result of Proposition~\ref{propUpperBdfirst}). \cqfd. \\
+\proof The computation of $\tau$ associated with the set $\I^{\leq}$ (computed in Proposition~\ref{propomaxsetIleqIgeq}) has to be done first.
+Recall that as the result of Proposition~\ref{propUpperBdfirst}) the upper bounds if exist are always better because they define a maximum domain associated with the cone $\mathcal{C}(\overline{A})$ of the \textsf{pmrp} in the sense of the set inclusion.